How to Stop Animals from Digging up the Lawn

 Here are some things you can do to strengthen your lawn and discourage animals from digging in it.

-Seeding with Turf Type Tall Fescue will give you a lawn with deep roots that isn’t so easily destroyed by animals searching for food.
+Seeding with Turf Type Tall Fescue, like our New Lawn Grass Seed, will give you a lawn with deep roots that isn’t so easily destroyed by animals searching for food.

 Sometimes the best way to keep animals from digging in your yard is to trap them and remove them from your area.
-If there are too many to trap, you might consider contacting a professional trapping service to help.
+If there are too many to trap, you might consider contacting a Professional Trapping Service in your state to help.

 Repellents are another way to deter animals from digging in your yard.
 Our favorite repellent is Repels-All Animal Repellent.
 It comes in powdered forms that you can sprinkle by hand, and liquids that you can attach to your hose and spray onto your lawn.
 This has worked reasonably well in our experience, but don’t expect a miracle.
 Repellents are most effective when they are sprayed at least once per week.